teja2002/AI-ENHANCED-DIAGNOSIS-AND-SEVERITY-PREDICTION-OF-KNEE-OSTEOARTHRITIS/README.md

 `Link:` [https://drive.google.com/file/d/1GbAmU9CN4laQErTA2aGJxAK18e4CpACX/view?usp=sharing](https://drive.google.com/file/d/1GbAmU9CN4laQErTA2aGJxAK18e4CpACX/view?usp=sharing)

+You need to download this document in .src/models

 ## 4. Video Demonstration

 In the video demonstration we clearly stated how the model and system works after deployment, the file is named as system_demo and for easy access we have given you the two extensions such as mp4 and webm.